 Choosing private accommodation gives you the freedom to choose where you live, what facilities are important to you and how you want to spend your budget.

-To find out about different housing options, house hunting tips, places to look and more, download our Housing Guide or pick a copy up from Student Services:
+To find out about different housing options, house hunting tips, places to look and more, download our Housing Guide or pick up a copy from Student Services:

 Many landlords rent out their properties through letting agents.
-It can be useful to get in touch with a number of letting agents who can keep you up to date with available properties; letting agent websites are often out of date and don't show the latest deals, if you meet or speak to an agent they can inform you of properties that meet your requirements.
+It can be useful to get in touch with a number of letting agents who can keep you up to date with available properties; letting agent websites are often out of date and don't show the latest offers, if you meet or speak to an agent they can inform you of properties that meet your requirements.
 There are a few things you should bear in mind when using such an agency:

 It is illegal, under the Accommodation Agencies Act (1953), for an agency to charge you for registering with them or for supplying addresses of available accommodation, though they may charge a fee if they are instrumental in securing accommodation for you.
 This being the case, we suggest that you do not hand over any money (even if it is refundable), until you have found somewhere you are happy with.
 They are allowed to charge you for drawing up a tenancy agreement, but do check that you are not paying too much (don't forget to ask if VAT is included).
 Always get charges in writing before you commit to a property.